-

 EaseFunction

 is a flexible and data-driven way to apply easing.
-But that has a price when a user only wants a specific ease function:This is a little bit verbose, but the main problem is efficiency - it calls the general
+But that has a price when a user just wants to call a specific ease function:This is a bit verbose, but also surprisingly inefficient.
+It calls the general

 EaseFunction::eval